openxpki/openxpki.github.com/_posts/2018-04-10-workshop-invitation.md

 * Windows autoenrollment with Secardeo certEP for IEEE 802.1X network access
 * enrollment of devices using SCEP with approval via ServiceNow CMDB
 * KPI reporting based on certificate metadata using Elasticsearch/Kibana
+* OpenXPKI as certificate self service frontend using an external CA

 15:00 - Hands-On Session